TRADING CRITIQUE LOGO

 Currency exchange (Mon to Fri)

-• Standard and Plus: up to 1%, depending on plan limits.
+• Standard plus: up to 1%, depending on plan limits.

-• Premium, metal and ultra: better or zero-fee limits higher thresholds allow fee-free FX.
+• Premium, metal, and ultra: better or zero-fee limits with higher thresholds allow fee-free FX.

 Crypto trading